 Stein grimaced, but then glanced back at Werner who nodded.
 Stein scowled, removed a box of cigars from the colonel’s pocket, lit one, before shoving it haphazardly into the man’s mouth.
 The colonel puffed calmly, acting as if his former irate outburst had been someone else’s.

-Gilbert joined Stein on the other side of the colonel and together the two jailed him in tight, secure, while Werner ordered Bergmann to sweep the streets outside of the alleyway with Kleine.
+Gilbert joined Stein on the other side of the colonel and together the two jailed him in tight and secure, while Werner ordered Bergmann to sweep the streets outside of the alleyway with Kleine.
 As Werner watched the two set off down the alley, he collected his thoughts.

 All they would need to do now was safely transport the colonel back to Doctor Fabrizzio’s clinic and wait for the rest of the plan to unfold.
 As soon as the power was restored, he would return to Capricorn with a ready report via v-train.
 His superiors would decide the rest.